 But of course, if that's the case, then writing is what makes us happy.

 I shouldn't go on so.
 Ever since Freud mothers have had a bad rap, probably always have, even before.
 Nowadays they get the blame for psychopaths too.
 Hardly fair.

-Dad's always been a secret admirer - even when he disapproved of my rock band days, he whispered to me confidentially that he thought it was cool I got paid for drinking in the day time and sleeping till noon.
+Dad's always was a secret admirer - even when he disapproved of my rock band days, he whispered to me confidentially that he thought it was cool I got paid for drinking in the day time (his personal fantasy) and sleeping till noon when I wanted.

-Nowadays he's just relieved I've got a house, a wife and a car.
-The rest is just a bonus as far as he's concerned.
+Later he was just relieved I'd got a house, a wife and cars.
+The rest - having bestselling books - was just a bonus as far as he was concerned.

 Maybe we can never live up to our mother's expectations, if we ever knew what they were.

 In the mean time, I still have a few projects left to write, Mom, now that I have settled down - as a writer.